Why is it that some Indian food recipes tend to go easy on the digestive tract even when eating more than you should?

 Place the rice in a medium-size bowl.
 Fill the bowl with enough water to cover the rice.
 Gently rub the rice between your fingers to wash off any dust or foreign objects.
 The water will become cloudy.
 Drain the water.
 Repeat 3-4 times until the water is relatively clear.
 Fill the bowl halfway with cold water and let the rice sit at room temperature for 10-15 minutes.
 Drain.

 Heat a medium-sized pan over medium-high heat.
 Add the cumin, cloves, cardamom pods, bay leaves and cinnamon sticks.
 Stir constantly to prevent burning.
 The spices will sizzle and scent the air in 30 seconds to 1 minute.
-If needed to keep the spices from sticking, add water, one tablespoon at a time.
+If needed to keep the spices from sticking, add water or veggie broth, one tablespoon at a time.
 Add the onion, stirring frequently.
-Add water, one tablespoon at a time, to prevent sticking.
+Add water or veggie broth, one tablespoon at a time, to prevent sticking.
 Stir fry for 3-5 minutes until translucent and slightly browned.

 Add the drained rice to the spiced onions, tossing gently.
 Add 3 ¼ cups of water and the salt.
 Stir to mix the ingredients.
 Bring the water to a boil, still over medium-high heat, and simmer, stirring occasionally, until the water has evaporated from the surface and craters are starting to appear in the rice, about 10-15 minutes.